Enercities

-Game description

-In this game, the player is faced with the challenge of developing an eco-friendly city.
+In Enercities, the player is faced with the challenge of developing an eco-friendly city.
 Players place buildings on a grid to grow their city.
-They need to balance energy sources, cash flow, and the city's Economy, Wellbeing and Environment.
+They need to balance energy sources, cash flow, and the city's economy, wellbeing, and environment.

+In 2014, KQED-FM included it in its list of "Apps That Challenge Kids to Solve Environmental Issues," noting that its free availability made it "a plug-and-play option for classrooms".